-Air rights in NYC refer to the empty space above a building which may be used for development.
+Air rights in NYC refer to the empty space above or around a building which may be used for development.
 If a building is 50 feet tall but it could potentially be as high as 75 feet, the unused 25 feet are referred to as unused development rights or air rights.

 The owner of this building could potentially add additional stories or sell her or his unused airspace to an adjacent building which would then be allowed to construct a taller building by combining the development rights from both lots.